srisachin093/beginner_repo/README.md

 # Demo of Readme

-Hello github, trying to understand your functioning
+Hello github, trying to understand your functioning of you.